apache/druid/docs/content/development/extensions-core/druid-lookups.md

 Same for Loading cache, developer can implement a new type of loading cache by implementing `LookupLoadingCache` interface.

 #### Prefetched loading lookup
 Prefetched loading lookup basically works like loading lookup.
-One difference is that it prefetches multiple pairs of key/value at cache miss.
+One difference is that it pre-fetches multiple pairs of key/value at cache miss.
-Both onheap and offheap cache are also applicable with Prefetched loading lookup.
+Both onheap and offheap cache are also applicable to Prefetched loading lookup.

 ## Configuration and Operation: